Islamic Revolutionary Guard Corps: Military structure

-In late July 2008 reports originating that the IRGC was in the process of dramatically changing its structure.
+In late July 2008, reports originating that the IRGC was in the process of dramatically changing its structure.
 In a shake-up, in September 2008 Iran's Revolutionary Guards established 31 divisions and an autonomous missile command.
 The new structure changes the IRGC from a centralized to a decentralized force with 31 provincial corps, whose commanders wield extensive authority and power.
 According to the plan, each of Iran's thirty provinces will have a provincial corps, except Tehran Province, which will have two.

+Cyber Security Command of the Islamic Revolutionary Guard Corps

+In 2007 command for cyber security was established part of cyberdefense of IRGC.
+It was renamed in 2014, abbreviated GCDC or CIOC.